jcortell/blog/content/post/2022-12-01-FieldX-Gong.md

 Then, on December 1st, the [Harvard Innovation Labs](https://innovationlabs.harvard.edu/) invited me to join their annual Gong-a-thon celebration, held at the [Queen’s Head Pub](https://cqh.harvard.edu/), where different teams share the joy of their progress, learnings, and the whole community enjoys food and fun.
 [Photos](https://photos.app.goo.gl/eyWNcfMFKJxCFzdWA).

-It was very enjoyable, and a wonderful opportunity to catch up in a very enjoyable social setting.
+It was very enjoyable, and a wonderful opportunity to catch up in a very social setting.

 Thank you both!